 Murrey, 60, of Alpharetta, Georgia, was pronounced dead at Grady Memorial Hospital following his fall in the seventh inning of the Braves-Yankees game.

-The Fulton County medical examiner Monday ruled the death an accident caused by blunt-force injuries to his head and torso.
-Toxicology results will not be available for several weeks.
+The Fulton County medical examiner on Monday ruled the death was an accident caused by blunt force injuries to his head and torso.
+The medical examiner said toxicology results will not be available for several weeks.

 “He dearly loved his family, Atlanta, and the Atlanta Braves,” the family said in a statement.
 Murrey held season tickets for 23 years.
 “The night Greg passed away, he was doing one of his favorite things — watching the Braves.”

 Schuerholz said Sunday his focus was on Murrey’s family and players’ families and friends who were seated in the lower-level seats where he fell to his death.
-Schuerholz said fan safety is always a priority.
+Schuerholz said the safety of fans is always a priority.

+“Obviously that’s not something we’re thinking about now but it’s something we’re always thinking about,” he said.
 “It’s something every major league team thinks about at all times. ...
-Not to dismiss the importance of all those (stadium) issues, but there will be another time and another moment to focus on this,” he said.
+Not to dismiss the importance of all those (stadium) issues, but there will be another time and another moment to focus on this.”